 Cons Tend to be larger models that take up more space

-The term ‘photo printer’ covers a wide range.
-To some it's an A4 all-in-one that’s really good at printing photos.
-To others it’s a dedicated compact photo printer that only prints small photos.
+The term ‘photo printer’ covers a wide range of devices.
+To some, it's an A4 all-in-one that’s really good at printing photos.
+To others, it’s a dedicated compact photo printer that only prints small photos.
 Or perhaps you want an A3 specialist model with dedicated photo cartridges and high-resolution print heads for lab quality photo prints.

 Photo printers usually have memory card slots and a USB connection on the front, so you can plug in your camera’s memory card or connect the camera itself and print away, with or without a PC.

 Cons Can’t guarantee better print quality than a more flexible regular printer

 You can read more about the Best photo printers here.

 Some A4-sized all-in-one printers can print great small photos and they're more versatile than a compact photo printer because they can handle other jobs as well.

 If you want to print large office documents, posters or photos to hang on your wall, then an A3 printer is the one for you.
 They cost more money and take up more desk space, but they can print on larger sheets of paper than a standard A4 printer.
 Some have a strong photographic or design focus.

 Pros Ideal if you need to print at poster-size